Discount Skincare Products Online: Are They Safe? Posted by Tiffany Amorosino in

 The Risks of Counterfeit Skincare Products

-A counterfeit purse that falls apart is bad enough, but when you're trusting your skin to unknown products in familiar-looking jars, you run a serious health risk.
+A counterfeit purse that falls apart is bad enough, but when you are trusting your skin to unknown products in familiar-looking jars, you run a serious health risk.
 Some of these products might contain fragrances and colors that aren't skin-safe.
 Others may be made under unsanitary conditions or with impure ingredients.
 At best, you won’t get the benefits you’re paying for.
 At worst you may be in for a whole host of issues applying unknown ingredients to your skin.

-That deal isn't much of a deal if you're getting mostly water or something a whole lot worse for your money.
+Well, that's the thing - you don't.
+If you're not ordering from an authorized online vendor, all you can be sure of is that you're getting a discount.
+That's it.
+Unfortunately for you, that deal isn't much of a deal if you're getting mostly water or something a whole lot worse for your money.
 To get the full benefit of products you trust, choose an authorized dealer who is obligated to abide by certain standards to make sure the product lives up to its promise.
 You may think you’re saving a few dollars, but It's worth paying for quality when you know everything that goes on your skin is pure and lives up to its label.